 Why the resulting WebP images are bigger than the original PNG or JPG files?

-There is nothing to worry about, it is just a limitation of the WebP algorithm sometime, especially when the original file is very well optimzed.
+There is nothing to worry about: it is just a limitation of the WebP algorithm sometimes, especially when the original file is already optimized.
 Google explains it on this section of the previous page: Can a WebP image grow larger than its source image?

-Here at ShortPixel we are always searching for ways to make the WebP files smaller but we’ll implement them only if the images’ final quality won’t be affected.
+Here at ShortPixel we are always searching for ways to make the WebP files smaller but we’ll implement them only if the final quality of the images won’t be affected.